Damien-DeZurik/sayitaintfauxweb/README.md

 # sayitaintfauxweb

 ### Publishing
-On osilabs.com home dir there is a checkout called sayitaintfauxweb
+In osilabs.com home dir there is a checkout called sayitaintfauxweb

 ```sh
 cd ~/sayitaintfauxweb